• Home

 Jump to Recipe Jump to Video

-Baked rainbow sprinkles stain the insides of this bundt cake slice.
+Baked rainbow sprinkles stain the insides of this gluten free bundt cake slice.

-If you’re looking for more recipes with rainbow colors, check out my Chocolate Sprinkle Cookies, Funfetti Donuts, Sprinkles Ice Cream, Gluten Free Birthday Cake and my Fruity Pebbles Treats!
+For more easy dessert recipes with sprinkles, check out my Chocolate Sprinkle Cookies, my Rainbow Donuts, my Sprinkles Ice Cream, my Yellow Cake with Chocolate Frosting and my Sprinkle Sugar Cookies!

 Jump to: